Make engaging content with Enonic’s landing page editorMorten Eriksen on

 Everyone working with digital content nowadays expects an intuitive, drag-and-drop visual interface.
 Gone are the days with manually coding HTML pages for each piece of content on your website.
 Also gone are the early attempts at offering a visual CMS, with immense complexity and more buttons and options than stars on the night sky.

-The Content Studio of Enonic XP, of course, provides a modern web editor experience—with everything you can expect: Sleek and neat visual design, content tree structure, drag-and-drop functionality, responsive design, WYSIWYG, and fast performance.
+Content Studio of the headless CMS Enonic XP, of course, provides a modern web editor experience—with everything you can expect: Sleek and neat visual design, content tree structure, drag-and-drop functionality, responsive design, WYSIWYG, and fast performance.

 In this short guide, we’ll show you how to easily build a landing page in Enonic XP.